Lord Byron: Ottoman Greece

 Byron was living in Genoa in 1823, when, growing bored with his life there, he accepted overtures for his support from representatives of the Greek independence movement from the Ottoman Empire.
 At first, Byron did not wish to leave his 22-year-old mistress, Countess Teresa Guiccioli, who had abandoned her husband to live with him.
 But ultimately Guiccioli's father, Count Gamba, was allowed to leave his exile in the Romagna under the condition that his daughter return to him, without Byron.
-At the same time that the philhellene, Edward Blaquiere, was attempting to recruit him, Byron was confused as to what he was supposed to do in Greece, writing: "Blaquiere seemed to think that I might be of some use-even here;—though what he did not exactly specify".
+At the same time that the philhellene, Edward Blaquiere, was attempting to recruit him, Byron was confused as to what he was supposed to do in Greece, writing: "Blaquiere seemed to think that I might be of some use—even here;—though what he did not exactly specify".

 With the assistance of his banker and Captain Daniel Roberts, Byron chartered the brig Hercules to take him to Greece.
 When Byron left Genoa, it caused "passionate grief" from Guiccioli, who wept openly as he sailed away.
 The Hercules was forced to return to port shortly afterwards.
 When it set sail for the final time, Guiccioli had already left Genoa.
 On 16 July, Byron left Genoa, arriving at Kefalonia in the Ionian Islands on 4 August.

 His voyage is covered in detail in Donald Prell's Sailing with Byron from Genoa to Cephalonia.
 Prell also wrote of a coincidence in Byron's chartering the Hercules.
-The vessel was launched only a few miles south of Seaham Hall, where in 1815 Byron married Annabella Milbanke.
+The vessel was launched only a few miles south of Seaham Hall, where in 1815 Byron had married Annabella Milbanke.
 Between 1815 and 1823 the vessel was in service between England and Canada.
 Suddenly in 1823, the ship's Captain decided to sail to Genoa and offer the Hercules for charter.
 After taking Byron to Greece, the ship returned to England, never again to venture into the Mediterranean.
-The Hercules was aged 37 when, on 21 September 1852, she went aground near Hartlepool, 25 miles south of Sunderland, the place where her keel had been laid in 1815.
-Byron's "keel was laid" nine months before his official birth date, 22 January 1788.
-Therefore in ship years, he was also 37 when he died in Missolonghi.